Connie Sawyer: Autobiography

-Sawyer self-published (in September 2017) an autobiography, I Never Wanted to Be a Star — and I Wasn't, describing her life in Hollywood.
+In September 2017, Sawyer self-published an autobiography, I Never Wanted to Be a Star — and I Wasn't, describing her life in Hollywood.

 Later life

-For 12 years, Sawyer lived at the Motion Picture & Television Fund’s residential complex for entertainment industry retirees in Los Angeles, where she remained an active member of the Academy of Motion Picture Arts and Sciences, continuing to watch all Oscar-nominated films before placing her votes each year.
+For 12 years, Sawyer lived at the Motion Picture & Television Fund’s Motion Picture & Television Country House and Hospital, a residential complex for entertainment industry retirees in Los Angeles, where she remained an active member of the Academy of Motion Picture Arts and Sciences, continuing to watch all Oscar-nominated films before placing her votes each year.

-Personal life
+Personal life and death

 Sawyer was married to film distributor Marshall Schacker for ten years, later separating.
 They had two daughters together, Lisa and Julie.

 Sawyer suffered a heart attack and later died at her home at the Motion Picture & Television Fund’s retirement community in Woodland Hills, California on January 21, 2018, aged 105.